Key takeaways about filing your loved one’s taxes

 No family member, except a surviving spouse, can be held responsible for paying your loved one's tax debt.

-If you are a surviving spouse, you may be able to simply do your taxes as married filing jointly and include all of your spouse's income from before they passed away.
 You should also consider your loved one’s effect on your own taxes.
 Surviving spouses receive a special tax rate, as do those claiming a someone who passed away as a dependent in the year that they died.

 It is also important to note that if a portion of your loved one’s income is received by a beneficiary, that beneficiary may need to file the income on their own tax return, instead of that of your loved one.
 Again, seeking the guidance of a tax professional is encouraged.